RikusWiehahn/internet-computer-web-2-bridge/README.md

 npm start

 ```

+Now you are ready to test the bridge.

 Call the bridge canister with the request you would like to send to an off-chain service.
 The bridge canister will stash the request in memory and send back a request id.